 Objective: To begin to explore and ask questions about teeth.

 Have children smile at their neighbor and notice each other’s teeth.
 Are all the teeth shaped the same?
 What are some differences they notice and what questions do they have about them?

 Materials: Skulls Set, magnifying lenses, paper or journals, pencils.

 Objective: To observe our four different kinds of teeth and investigate how we use them.

-Notice that some are flat-topped and some come to a point.
+Have children feel their teeth with a finger, noticing that some are flat-topped and some come to a point.
 Some have one point and some have several points.
 Some are narrow and some are broad.
-Now have children feel their own teeth as you show them a dental cast or diagram and point out the incisors, canines, premolars, and molars.
+Show them a dental cast or diagram and point out the incisors, canines, premolars, and molars.
 Ask why we might have different kinds of teeth.
 How could we find out what the different teeth are for?
 One way would be to try eating different kinds of foods.

 Pass out a napkin to each child and some popcorn, a carrot stick, and a piece of chewy dried fruit.
 Tell the children to wait for instructions before eating anything.
 Have them pick up the piece of popcorn first.
 At the count of three they must pop the popcorn into their mouths and chew it up.
 Ask which teeth they used to chew up the popcorn.
 (Molars.)
 These are “grinders,” needed for grinding up tough food.